Marked by Blood | Kim Blenkhorn

 There are pads and tampons in every purse, pocket, and bag I own so I am never caught off guard.
 I bring extra clothes with me everywhere.
 I often feel I miss out on things, or suffer through what should be joyful moments.
 I feel like my scarlet letter is a scarlett punctuation mark.

 I have gone to countless doctors.
-Modern medicine has found some explanations—endometriosis, a vascular fibroid, anemia, dehydration—but outside of surgery and synthetic medications, nothing has truly stopped the bleeding or the discomfort of imbalance.
-So I find myself identifying deeply with that woman in Scripture. at least I can get a hysterectomy, but then again, I understand what it feels like to not feel whole and to want someone—anyone—to just fix me, I’m tired.
+Modern medicine has found some explanations—endometriosis, a vascular fibroid, anemia, dehydration—but outside of surgery and synthetic medications, nothing has truly stopped the bleeding.
+So I find myself identifying deeply with that woman in Scripture. at least I can get a hysterectomy, but then again, I understand what it feels like to not feel whole and moreover to have to not be whole in order to be healed, its a strange concept.
+I understand the desperation of wanting someone—anyone—to fix me, I’m tired.
 Rather than add loss to loss.
 Jesus offers something entirely different.
-Wholeness.

 If Jesus felt virtue leave Him, what exactly was transferred to this woman?